tdg83/metal-archives-to-streaming/README.md

 A simple browser add-on for [metal-archives.com](https://www.metal-archives.com/).
 Right-click on a band's release to automatically search for `"<band> <release>"` on various streaming platforms.

+This add-on is not officially related to or supported by metal-archives.com.

 ---

 ## 🎧 Supported Streaming Platforms